INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This describes how to generate the .xsa file which Petalinux needs and contains the .bit file with the logic definition of the FPGA and the linux device tree.
 You find already generated .xsa files in the [xsa file folder](/firmware-source/2020.1/Vivado/xsa/) for your board.

-1. copy the content of the [source file folder including the tcl script](/firmware-source/2020.1/Vivado/source/) to the location where you want the project to be created
+1. Copy the content of the [source file folder including the tcl script](/firmware-source/2020.1/Vivado/source/) to the location where you want the project to be created

-2. open Vivado (or close any open project) and on the bottom in the `Tcl Console` execute the following commands selecting the tcl script file according to your FPGA board (xx = `10` or `07S`), the buffer board (yy = `v1.2`, `v1.3` or `v1.4`), and zzzz is the release date of the firmware (select the latest for your board):
+2. Open Vivado (or close any open project) and on the bottom in the `Tcl Console` execute the following commands selecting the tcl script file according to your FPGA board (xx = `10` or `07S`), the buffer board (yy = `v1.2`, `v1.3` or `v1.4`), and zzzz is the release date of the firmware (select the latest for your board):
 ```
 cd <path to copied folder>
 source ./ExpCtrl_Cora-Z7-xx_yy_zzzz.tcl
 ```

-3. wait until the new project is created in the folder.
-Vivado asks to select the top module: you can let it do it automatically, or select `design_1_wrapper.v` manually.
+3. Wait until the new project is created in the folder.
+Vivado asks to select the top module: automatic selection should work, or select `design_1_wrapper.v` manually.
 Check on the bottom that in the `Tcl Console` there are no red entries.
 You can `Open Block Design` to get a graphical representation of the design blocks, the used I/O ports and the connections.

-4. on the bottom of `Flow Navigator` select `Program and Debug` and click `Generate Bitstream`.
+4. On the bottom of `Flow Navigator` select `Program and Debug` and click `Generate Bitstream`.
 This will generate the .bit file to describe the hardware logic.
-This takes some time (8'30s on my laptop) and after it finished you can check that in the `Messages` tab on the bottom there are no Critical Warnings.
+The first time this can takes some minutes (8'30s on my laptop) and after it finished you can check that in the `Messages` tab on the bottom there are no Critical Warnings.
 There will be about 190 Warnings which can be ignored in this case - but not always!

-5. after the generation is finished Vivado is asking to `Open the Implemented Design` which you can `Abort` or click `Open` in case you want to see the utilized regions of the FPGA.
-It's quite packed: the projects use 68% of the lookup tables (logic cells), 53% of the flip flops (single-bit memory) and 76% of the block RAM.
+5. Vivado is asking to `Open the Implemented Design` which you can `Abort` or click `Open` in case you want to see the utilized regions of the FPGA.
+It's quite packed: the project uses 68% of the lookup tables (logic cells), 53% of the flip flops (single-bit memory) and 76% of the block RAM.
 When the chip utilization gets too high the generation can take much longer since Vivado has to find routes for all signals and place cells without having many options to choose from.
 In this case it will be very difficult for Vivado to fulfill the timing constraints.
 The timing result you can see in the `Design Runs` tab on the bottom where nothing should be red: the most critical is WNS (worst negative slack) which should be positive and is usually around 1.8ns.
 All other times should be close to 0.
 In case of timing problems you can check the failed routes in the `Implemented Design`.
 There is also the `Constraint Wizard` which is sometimes useful to automatically fix unconstraint clock domain crossings which most of the time cause failed routes.

-6. if all is ok, select `File` - `Export` - `Export Hardware` and leave the selection `Fixed` and click on `Next`, then change the selection to `Include Bitstream` and click `Next`, leave everything on default and click `Next` and `Finish`
+6. If all is ok, select `File` - `Export` - `Export Hardware` and leave the selection `Fixed` and click on `Next`, then change the selection to `Include Bitstream` and click `Next`, leave everything on default and click `Next` and `Finish`

-7. after a few seconds Vivado has exported the file `design_1_wrapper.xsa` into the project folder.
+7. After a few seconds Vivado has exported the file `design_1_wrapper.xsa` into the project folder.
 This is the file we need to give to Petalinux in the next step.
 I usually rename it to match the project name.
+The .xsa files for the different boards you find [here](/firmware-source/2020.1/Vivado/xsa/).
 Now you can close the project.

 > [!NOTE]
 > I could simplify the steps for creating the project with respect to the first release of this project with Vivado 2017.4.
 There I have "packaged" the main IP (dio24.v) which, apart of complicating the compilation steps, caused also that Vivado crashing randomly (on Windows and on Ubuntu) and several times even messed up the entire project rendering it unusable.
 Now I include the IP as RTL module (in the Block Diagram context menu select `Add Module` instead of `Add IP`) which makes the definition of interfaces less controllable but is easier to maintain and so far Vivado (2020.1) crashed only once.